bufbuild/protobuf-es/docs/faq.md

 ### Why doesn't Protobuf-ES simply generate interfaces for the JSON representation?

-There are few reasons why it is impractical to generate interfaces for the JSON representation in any meaningful way.
+There are a few reasons why it is impractical to generate interfaces for the JSON representation in any meaningful way.
 They are as follows:

 * Protobuf supports a much more robust range of types than JSON.